openshift/enhancements/enhancements/monitoring/user-workload-monitoring.md

 ![](user-namespaces-custom-resources.png)

-User workload monitoring Prometheus Operator (green) then will reconcile Prometheus/Alertmanager/ThanosRuler custom resources in the `openshift-user-workload-monitoring` namespace only.
+User workload monitoring Prometheus Operator (green) reconciles Prometheus/Alertmanager/ThanosRuler custom resources in the `openshift-user-workload-monitoring` namespace only.
 It ignores Prometheus custom resources in any other namespace.
 The same holds true for the cluster monitoring prometheus operator (red).